-- The advance to Attitude Hospitality Ltd amounting to Rs 140.2 million arose from a financial restructuration due to Covid -19. - Outstanding balances at the year-end are unsecured, interest free and settlement occurs in cash, upon demand. - The balances are neither past due nor impaired.
-The amount due from the hotels are guaranteed by the holding company, Attitude Hospitality Ltd. - For the year ended June 30, 2022, the Company has not made any provision for impairment of receivables relating to amounts owned by related parties (2021: nil).
+- The advance to Attitude Hospitality Ltd amounting to Rs 140.2 million arose from a financial restructuration due to Covid -19 in 2022.
+The advance was repaid fully in the financial year ended June 30, 2023. - Outstanding balances at the year-end are unsecured, interest free and settlement occurs in cash, upon demand. - The balances are past due but not impaired based on our ECL assessment.
+The amount due from the hotels are guaranteed by the holding company, Attitude Hospitality Ltd. - For the year ended June 30, 2023, the Company has not made any provision for impairment of receivables relating to amounts owned by related parties (2022: nil).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates. - The trade receivables from the fellow subsidiaries is inclusive of VAT.

-In terms of rental recoverability, given the fact that AHL acts as guarantor, AHL shall make good for rental payment during the period of hotel closure.
+In terms of rental recoverability, given the fact that AHL acts as guarantor, AHL shall make good for any rental payment.